Milepost 12: The Glory of Love

 In her mind’s eye she’s seeing her van haphazardly pulled over on the side of Quitman Road, her hand flying with disciplinary intention, doling out two well-deserved spankings to mischievous little girls.

-“DAMN, DAMN, DAMN!” she huffs again in the loudest whispers possible, her worry increasing exponentially as she imagines the heirloom tumbling through the air cinematically in slow motion, frame by frame, disappearing into the bayou below.
+“Sweet Jesus, no!” she worries in the loudest whispers possible, her fear increasing exponentially as she imagines the family heirloom tumbling through the air cinematically in slow motion, disappearing over the roadbed into the bayou below.

-“Damn it, Ellen!” she grumbles again, rolling her eyes at her misfortune, tired from the long, long day.
+“Dammit, Ellen!” she curses herself, rolling her eyes at her misfortune, exhausted from the long day.
 She’d almost made it into bed and now she was panicked and wide awake, standing barefoot in her nightgown outside in the dark of night.

 Looking back at the kitchen door, she weighs her options — give up for the night and try again tomorrow or jump in the van and confirm her suspicion.
 Maybe she should go in and wake her husband to let him know what’s happened.
 Perhaps he’s seen her ring?
-But her gut is telling her she should just hop her buns in the van and floor it up the bluff and go see for herself.
-But should her family wake and and find her missing that would undoubtedly incite panic.
-After all, Ellen is the one who keeps her family and household running, the ever-present, steadying force of Quitman House now that her father is gone.
-What explanation would her husband and children come up with should they find her and her van gone at this hour?
+But her gut tells her to just hop her buns in the van and floor it up the bluff.

-Knowing it’s a gamble but willing to risk it for Granny and her solitaire, she tells herself, GO Ellen!
+Knowing it’s a gamble but willing to risk it, her instinct tells her, Go, Ellen!
 Quickly!

-Forgoing the note, she wraps the excess length of her nightgown around one hand and uses the other to climb into the driver seat of her conversion van.
-With her keys already in the ignition, she cranks the vehicle, praying the sound doesn’t wake anyone, and quietly — headlights off — reverses out of Quitman House driveway through the dark.
+Forgoing a note, she wraps the excess length of her nightgown around one hand and uses the other to climb into the driver seat of her van.
+With her keys already in the ignition, she cranks the vehicle, praying the sound doesn’t wake anyone, and quietly, headlights off, reverses out of Quitman House driveway.

-With the clock ticking, she crosses the bridge over the dry, sandy creek bed at the foot of the bluff before switching on her headlights.
-Then she stomps on the gas pedal sending her van flying up the steep hill back towards town.
+Once over the dry, sandy creek bed bridge at the foot of the bluff, a safe distance from Quitman House, she switches on her headlights and stomps the gas pedal to the floor, launching her van like a rocket up the steep hill back towards town.

-Could it seriously have flown off my hand when doling out spankings?!
+Could it truly have flown off my hand when doling out spankings?!
+Is that even possible?

-Ellen crests the bluff and hits the gravel moving fast.
-The clear openness of the night sky over the vast floodplain of Anna’s Bottom disappears behind her as she enters under the bluff top forest canopy that surrounds the vast acreage of farmland.
-The treetops meet above her moving van creating a dense tunnel allowing just mere speckles and patches of moonlight to break through to the dark dirt road below.
+Ellen crests the bluff moving fast.
+The clear openness of the starry night sky over the vast floodplain of Anna’s Bottom disappears behind her as she enters under the bluff top forest canopy surrounding the vast acreage of farmland.
+The foliage creates a dense tunnel allowing just mere speckles and patches of celestial light to break through to the dirt road below.

-Trying to focus her mind and quiet her worry she guesstimates she’d come more than halfway down the dirt road that afternoon before finally pulling over.
-She’d given the girls a warning before the road switched from pavement to gravel, but she had to holler to the back seats several more times before she finally slammed on brakes to make good on her threats.
+Trying to focus her mind and quiet her worry she guesstimates she’d come halfway down the dirt road that afternoon before finally pulling over.
+She gave the girls a warning before the road switched from pavement to gravel, but she had to holler to the back seats several more times before finally slamming on brakes to make good on her threats.

 “Okay.
 Where did I stop?
-THINK, Ellen!” she shouts aloud.
+THINK, Ellen!” she shouts.

-“Lord, love a duck,” she says matter-of-factly, imitating Clarabelle’s oft-used declaration, thoroughly annoyed by this treasure hunt.
-“How did I end up out here tonight, Granny?!”
+“Lord, love a duck,” she says matter-of-factly, imitating Clarabelle’s oft-used declaration, one with no discernible meaning yet suitable for any circumstance.
+Thoroughly annoyed by this treasure hunt, she asks the stars, “How did I end up out here tonight, Granny?”

-After losing her father barely two years ago, Ellen could finally admit that, selfishly, she was angry with him… and Granny too.
+After losing her father barely two years ago, Ellen could finally admit that, selfishly, she was angry with him… and Granny, too.
 They both left too soon, checked out on her when she desperately needed their love and support with her girls and the running of Quitman House.
-With her sisters far away in Jackson and Atlanta, her support system was spread thin.
-She could always lean on her brother, the new steward of all the land that had once been her daddy’s, who was just a stone’s throw from Quitman House, but he was busier than ever also trying to fill the bottomless hole their father had left behind in Anna’s Bottom.
+And with her sisters far away in Jackson and Atlanta, her support system was spread thin.
+She knew she could always lean on her brother (just a stone’s throw from Quitman House and the current steward of all the land that had once been their daddy’s), but he was busier than ever also trying to fill the bottomless hole their father had left behind in Anna’s Bottom.

 Without question the last couple years have been some of her hardest, but Ellen has given it her all, remained steadfast in her devotions, and things were beginning to improve.
-The farming was good, Quitman House was still standing, and despite her many doubts she hoped she was hitting her stride as a mother.
-It felt like her family was settling into their new life out in the country where she had grown up, but misplacing Granny’s ring had her questioning all of her decisions.
+The farming was good, Quitman House was still standing, and despite her many doubts she wanted to believe she was hitting her stride as a mother.
+It felt like her family was settling into their new life out in the country, but misplacing Granny’s ring had her questioning all of her decisions.

 Should we have stayed in town?
 Sold Quitman House?
 Was this all just one big mistake?
 Why did I think I could manage things like Daddy?

 But eventually, a moment so hilarious, so utterly ridiculous and unbelievable forced the laughter out of her again.
-With just the flush of a toilet her youngest daughter’s desire to know if daddy’s new watch could glow under water so tickled Ellen’s funny bone, having told her husband repeatedly that it was an unnecessary purchase, a show pony’s treasure, that witnessing it head down the drain filled her with immeasurable joy and restored her laughter and filled her with light.
-Who could have imagined that simply finding her daughter in her bathroom taking notes as her husband’s pricy wristband circled the bowl was just what her heart needed?
-And though her husband saw this as his new timepiece’s gruesome end, she viewed it as her new beginning.
+With just the flush of a toilet her youngest daughter’s desire to know if her daddy’s new watch could glow underwater so tickled Ellen’s funny bone (having told her husband repeatedly that it was an unnecessary extravagance and a show pony’s treasure) that witnessing it head down the drain filled her with immeasurable joy and restored her laughter, filling her with light.
+Turns out, simply finding her daughter in her bathroom taking notes as her husband’s pricy wristband circled the bowl was just what her broken heart needed.
+And though her husband saw this as his timepiece’s gruesome end, Ellen viewed it as her new beginning.

 It must have been around here...
 Yes!
 I’d just passed the last gate to the hunting trails before I stopped the van.